-The last, but certainly not least signifc ant possible outcome, is that SMEs may be sued for liability when an attack impacts customers, vendors, suppliers, or others.
-Such lawsuits are often extremely costly and time consuming to defend, regardless of the fnal outcome of the suit, and that's another way that a cyberattack can become an endgame event.
+The last, but certainly not least significant possible outcome, is that SMEs may be sued for liability when an attack impacts customers, vendors, suppliers, or others.
+Such lawsuits are often extremely costly and time consuming to defend, regardless Significantly more than half of all cyberattacks are directed at SMEs, and that number is steadily increasing.

+of the final outcome of the suit, and that's another way that a cyberattack can become an endgame event.